Jurassonurus

 Jurassonurus is an extinct insect genus of mayflies (Ephemeroptera).
 This genus has only one member and that member has been scientifically named Jurassonurus amoenus which lived during the Middle Jurassic period 164.7 million to 155.7 million years ago in the Jiulongshan formation, Inner Mongolia, China.

 Taxonomy

 The genus parent taxon is Siphlonuridae which itself is in the clade Tridentiseta which is part of the clade Ephemeroptera (Mayflies).
-Jurassonurus has many sister taxonomic clade which are as listed: Bolbonyx, Albisca, Mogzonurus, Triassonurus, Olgisca, Australurus, Cheirolgisca, Cretoneta, Dulcimanna, and many more.
+Jurassonurus has many sister taxonomic clades which are as listed: Bolbonyx, Albisca, Mogzonurus, Triassonurus, Olgisca, Australurus, Cheirolgisca, Cretoneta, Dulcimanna, and many more.